antonebbage/typeguardkit/README.md

 A TypeScript module to help construct type assertion functions and type guards.

-You can use the included functions to create types and their assertion functions and guards from a single source definition, and use type assertion functions and guards to catch unexpected, incompatible types entering your program due to interface definitions being outdated without versioning protection from breaking changes, interfaces not being adhered to, or data being corrupted.
+The included functions can be used to create types and their assertion functions and guards from a single source definition.

+Type assertion functions and guards can be used to catch incompatible types entering your program due to data corruption, interfaces not being adhered to, or interface definitions being outdated without versioning protection from breaking changes.

 ## Setup